bazelbuild/bazel-gazelle/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To use Gazelle in a new project, add the ``bazel_gazelle`` repository and its
-dependencies to your WORKSPACE file before ``go_rules_dependencies`` is called.
+dependencies to your WORKSPACE file and call ``gazelle_dependencies``.
+It
-It should look like this:
+should look like this:

 .. code:: bzl